Focus on the coach

 What to expect

 Classes are usually around 6-10 people, with a relaxed atmosphere, playful and immersive.
 I will teach you what to do as well as what not to do in most grappling situations.
 In my classes we don't say "oss" and I don't clap to commence a drill.
 Please don't call me Professor/Prof, by name is OK.
 Anyone can ask anyone at all levels to roll without any hierarchy limitations.
 It is perfectly OK to decline a roll at any time.
+The majority of students are mature adults above 35 all the way to 60, expect class intensity to reflect this.

 Training attire